StackVista/stackstate-docs/setup/agent/docker.md

+---
+description: StackState curated integration
+---

 # Docker

 ## Overview

+The StackState Agent can run in a Docker container.
+The Agent collects data from the host where it is running and can be configured to integrate with external systems.
+Retrieved data is pushed to StackState via the [StackState Agent StackPack](/stackpacks/integrations/agent.md).
+For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

-The StackState Agent can be installed on Docker.
+The StackState Agent is open source, code is available on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

-Get topology and telemetry information while running the agent as a docker container.

-When installed and running, StackState Agent V2 will synchronize the following data with StackState from the host it is running on:

-- Hosts, processes, and containers
-- Network connections between processes, containers and services including network traffic telemetry
-- Telemetry for hosts, processes, and containers
-- Trace agent support

 ## Setup